-This article originally published last summer.
-Now that we’ve caught a brief glimpse of Robert Pattinson’s batjaw, we’re revisiting the ranking.
+This article originally published in 2019.
+Now that Robert Pattinson’s batjaw has made its way to cinemas, we’re revisiting the ranking.

 Though the tone of each Batman project has varied over the years, mostly depending on how comfortable the respective filmmakers are with BDSM vibes, the general design of the Dark Knight’s costume never has.
 His ears are pointy, and located on top of his head.
 His nose is an isosceles triangle.
 And apart from two small eyeholes, the only part of his body left exposed by his formfitting black getup is his chin.
 It’s a unique challenge for any actor — with a thespian’s traditional engines of emoting covered up, they’ve got to embody the character with just a jawline.

 With Robert Pattinson becoming the latest actor to step inside the cowl, we couldn’t help but wonder: Of all the men who have become Batman, who pulled off this specific requirement of the character the best?
 To figure it out, we consulted Ashkan Ghavami, a Beverly Hills plastic surgeon famous for his appearances on Love & Hip-Hop Hollywood.
 Ghavami once provided an expert opinion on Chris Evans’s butt, making him perhaps singularly qualified for this assignment.

 What makes for a good Bat-chin?
 While fashion trends like sculpted nipples come and go with the times, according to Ghavami, beauty standards for the lower face area have stayed constant throughout Hollywood’s history: You want “a strong square chin,” plus “a straight jawline with a good angle toward the ear.”
 (For more information, see here.)